cue-lang/cue/doc/tutorial/kubernetes/README.md

 At the same time, we can add additional information to our model without it ending up in the Kubernetes defintions causing it to barf.

 ### Deployment Definition

 For our design we assume that all Kubernetes Pod derivatives only define one container.
 This is clearly not the case in general, but often it does and it is good practice.
-Conveniently, it simplifies this example.
+Conveniently, it simplifies our model as well.

 We base the model loosely on the master templates we derived in Section "Quick 'n Dirty".